rhamdansyahrulm/Store-Sales/tableau dashboard/README.md

 Data preprocessing
 The pipeline performs data preprocessing to clean and prepare the data for analysis.
 This includes the following steps:

-Data normalization: The pipeline normalizes the data to a common scale.
-This makes it easier for the machine learning model to learn from the data.
-Labeling: The pipeline labels the data with the target variable, which is revenue.
-This is done by assigning a label to each data point, such as "high revenue" or "low revenue."
-Stopword removal: The pipeline removes stopwords from the data.
-Stopwords are common words that do not provide any useful information for prediction.
-Windowed dataset: The pipeline adds feature columns by performing windowed dataset.
-This allows the machine learning model to learn from the temporal patterns in the data.
-Prediction
-The pipeline uses a machine learning model to predict revenue for each store.
-The model is trained on the preprocessed data.

-Data storage
-The pipeline stores the prediction results in a dedicated prediction table in BigQuery.
-This table can be used to track the performance of the model and to make predictions for future dates.